Antibiotic supply gone from bad to worse, say pharmacists

 "Supplies are not coming through to us and it feels like no-one cares."

-Dr Hannbeck said putting four antibiotics - three of which are go-to treatments for strep A - on the banned UK export list was "too little too late".
+Dr Hannbeck said putting four antibiotics - three of which are go-to treatments for strep A - on the banned UK export list because of high demand was "too little too late".

-Amoxicillin, phenoxymethylpenicillin (penicillin V), azithromycin oral suspension and cefalexin are used to treat a large range of bacterial infections, including strep A, chest and skin infections.
+Amoxicillin, phenoxymethylpenicillin (penicillin V), azithromycin oral suspension and cefalexin are used to treat a large range of bacterial infections, including throat, chest and skin infections.

 Her message to worried parents is that pharmacists are working very hard to find alternatives, and also changing formulations from solid pills to liquid medicines.